Karel Justinus Calewaert

-Karel Justinus Calewaert (17 October 1893 – 27 December 1963) was a Belgian Roman Catholic bishop.
+Karel Justinus Calewaert (17 October 1893 – 27 December 1963) was a Belgian Catholic bishop.

 Life

 Early years

 Calevaert was born in Deinze, a small town a short distance to the southwest of Ghent.
 His father, also named Justinus Calewaert, was a successful businessman, with premises in the Tolpoortstraat, who also ran a distillery.
 When war broke out in 1914 Calevaert went initially to England, but he later returned to Belgium and served as a stretcher-bearer on the front line.

 He studied at St Hendrik's College in Deinze and at the St Barbara College, a Jesuit school in Ghent, before moving on to the Catholic University of Louvain.
 He was ordained into the priesthood on 23 April 1922.

 Priest

 On 4 February 1925 he took a post as professor of Moral theology at the "CIBE" (military academy) in Leopoldsburg, becoming director at this institution in 1927.
 On 1 October 1931 he was appointed president of the Main Seminary at Ghent, and in 1940 he became Vicar general for the diocese.
 In the context of the linguistic sensitivities of the time and place, the Ghent born composer Ignace de Sutter observed that Calewaert appeared to come from the Francophone class ("....les gens d'expression française"), although since he came from Deinze he also spoke perfectly good Flemish (Dutch).